benoitf/rmlm/CONTRIBUTING.md

 # Contributing 😄

-Thanks for considering contributing to **RMLM**!
+Thanks for considering contributing to **rmlm**!
 Your help makes the project better.
 Below are the steps to get you set up and contributing smoothly. 🚀

 ## 🛠️ Prerequisites